MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

 *Applies to: Central administration site, primary site*

-The Active Directory domain functional level is a minimum of Windows Server 2008 R2.
+The Active Directory domain and forest functional level is a minimum of Windows Server 2008 R2.
+For more information, see [Support for Active Directory domains](/sccm/core/plan-design/configs/support-for-active-directory-domains).

 ### Administrative rights on distribution point